 - Assignments should be submitted on time.
 Late submissions lose points (that is only fair to those who got it in on time).
-If you are late, hopefully you let me know in advance, and also please indicate in the submission and why.
+If you are late, hopefully you let me know in advance, and also please indicate in the submission the truthful reason why.

 - Look to the assignment question for clues on how to answer.

 - "List" or "name" means you don't need a full sentence.
 You can just list it or name it.

 - "Summarize" or "explain" means you need full sentences that "stand on their own".
 They should not require reference back to the question.
 They should be full and proper sentences, with proper capitalization, spelling, punctuation, and some thought.